Do Blueprint supplements help vascular health? Science says

 The food base: protein plus nuts and berries

 Nuts and berries add fiber and polyphenols.
 Polyphenols are plant compounds that can affect inflammation and blood vessel function in humans, though effects vary by dose and food form.
-Tree nuts also have consistent evidence for improving LDL cholesterol, meaning the main cholesterol-carrying particle that deposits cholesterol in artery walls.[5]
+A 2015 American Journal of Clinical Nutrition meta-analysis found that tree nuts improve blood lipids, including lowering LDL cholesterol, meaning the main cholesterol-carrying particle that deposits cholesterol in artery walls.[5]
+In many Blueprint nutrition reviews, “Nutty Pudding” is essentially a structured way to get this combination most days, which is exactly why the food pattern tends to be more evidence-backed than the pill count.

 Extra virgin olive oil: why that spoonful gets attention

-Extra virgin olive oil is rich in monounsaturated fat and bioactive compounds that can improve cardiometabolic markers in dietary patterns like the Mediterranean diet.[1],[2] In PREDIMED, a large randomized trial, Mediterranean-style diets supplemented with extra virgin olive oil or nuts reduced major cardiovascular events compared with a control diet.[1]
+Extra virgin olive oil is rich in monounsaturated fat and bioactive compounds that can improve cardiometabolic markers in dietary patterns like the Mediterranean diet.[1],[2] A 2013 New England Journal of Medicine randomized trial called PREDIMED found that Mediterranean-style diets supplemented with extra virgin olive oil or nuts reduced major cardiovascular events compared with a control diet.[1]

-The “four pills” problem: supplements can help, but stacks can also overshoot
+The pill-portion problem: supplements can help, but stacks can also overshoot

-This blueprint stack review can’t verify which pills are included from the provided description.
+This review can’t confirm a single “official” pill list because multi-supplement bundles and formulations can change over time.
 Clinically, the issue is that multi-supplement routines can create overlap, high doses, and interactions.
 Herbal and dietary supplements are also a recognized cause of drug-induced liver injury in a small but meaningful number of cases.
+This is the part of many Blueprint nutrition reviews that deserves the most skepticism, because it is the least transparent and the hardest to personalize safely.

 On the other hand, some supplements have good evidence in defined situations.
-A daily multivitamin, for example, has been tested in a large randomized trial in men (Physicians’ Health Study II) with modest, specific outcomes rather than “immortality.”[7]
+According to a 2012 JAMA randomized controlled trial in male physicians, a daily multivitamin produced modest, specific outcomes rather than dramatic claims about aging or “immortality.”[7]
 The key is aligning any pill with a clear reason: a measured deficiency, a documented risk, or a clinician-directed plan.
+That’s the standard you should apply to any supplement stack you see in Blueprint Bryan Johnson reviews.

 “Most measured person in history”: tracking biomarkers without getting lost

 The reference description frames Johnson as “the most measured person in history,” which reflects a data-heavy mindset.
 Biomarkers are measurable indicators in blood or other tests, like LDL cholesterol, A1c, and liver enzymes.
-A1c is a 2–3 month average of blood sugar.
+A1c is a 2 to 3 month average of blood sugar.
 Tracking can be valuable, but only if you focus on a short list that predicts outcomes and you act on the results.

 Conditions linked to it